Stable factorization of the Calder\'on problem via the Born approximation: Effective reconstruction algorithms

 In the general case $V \notin \cC^1(\IB^d)$, $W(r,s)$ can be shown to satisfy the integral version of the previous equation. \begin{proposition} Let $V\in \cV_d$ and let $W$ be given by \eqref{id:W_def}.
 Define

 Then, we have that

 for all $0<r<s_2<s_1<1$.

-In addition, it holds that $U(r,s)$ is the unique solution of \eqref{id:W_pde_2} in $0<r<s<1 $ such that: \begin{enumerate}[i)] \item $U_0(r,s) := U(r,s) - U(r,1) $ is a continuous function for $ 0 \le r\le s<1 $ and $U_0(r,1) =0$. \item $U(r,1) = \qe(r)$ for $0<r<1$. \end{enumerate} \end{proposition} The equation \eqref{id:W_pde_2} has a strong local behavior even if it contains a non-local term: the value $U(s_0,r_0)$ of a solution only depends on the values of $U$ in the triangular region
+In addition, it holds that $U(r,s)$ is the unique solution of \eqref{id:W_pde_2} in $0<r<s<1 $ such that: \begin{enumerate}[i)] \item $U_0(r,s) := U(r,s) - U(r,1) $ is a continuous function for $ 0 < r\le s \le 1 $ and $U_0(r,1) =0$. \item $U(r,1) = \qe(r)$ for $0<r<1$. \end{enumerate} \end{proposition} The equation \eqref{id:W_pde_2} has a strong local behavior even if it contains a non-local term: the value $U(r_0,s_0)$ of a solution only depends on the values of $U$ in the triangular region

-To see this notice that taking $s_2=s_0$ and $r = r_0$ in the integral term in \eqref{lemma:uniqueness_non-linear} we have $y_2\ge s_0$, $y_1\ge r_0$ and $r_0\frac{y_2}{y_1} \ge r_0$.
+To see this notice that taking $s_2=s_0$ and $r = r_0$ in the integral term in \eqref{id:W_pde_2} we have $y_2\ge s_0$, $y_1\ge r_0$ and $r_0\frac{y_2}{y_1} \ge r_0$.
 This gives the equation a local behaviour that is in turn reflected in \Cref{mt:uniqueness} and other results.

 The proof of \Cref{prop:uniqueness_U_sol} is based on the fact that the initial value problem for \eqref{id:W_pde_2} has at most one solution that is a continuous perturbation of a free solution, as the next lemma states. \begin{lemma} Let $b\in (0,1)$ and $f \in L^1(b,1)$.
-There is a unique solution of
+There is at most one solution of

-with $b<r<s_1<s_2<1$ such that
+with $b<r<s_2<s_1<1$ such that

 where $ U_0(r,s)$ is a continuous function for $b<r\le s \le 1$ and $U_0(r,1) = 0$. \end{lemma} \begin{proof} Is an immediate consequence of \Cref{lemma:uniqueness_non-linear_A} and \eqref{id:W_to_A}. which implies that